SebWhipps-Br/COMS10017-CW-AI/AI-writeup-notes.md

 ## AI Part ~ 2 pages

+#### AI planning
+//

+We decided that given the detectives' limited knowledge of the game state (they cannot see where Mr X currently is, they only know which tickets he used), detective AI couldn't be very complicated - the scoring function determines effectiveness of a move, but the detectives don't actually know how effective their move was.
+Adding proper scoring to the detective AI would give the effect of them cheating.
+Therefore, detective AI wasn't a priority when developing.
+However, for the sake of the min-max algorithm we decided calculated the best detective moves as if they were cheating.

 #### Constructing a game-tree
 We started by making a tree of all possible moves.